-A few years ago when some of my colleagues here at Bresslergroup were designing an aging-in-place walk-in shower for Jacuzzi, they rented a nearby virtual reality facility to evaluate a simulated version of an early prototype.
+A few years ago when some of my colleagues here at Bresslergroup were designing an aging-in-place walk-in shower, they rented a nearby virtual reality facility to evaluate a simulated version of an early prototype.

 At the VR facility a staffer donned a suit packed with sensors (see video, below), and the designers were able to ask him in real time to interact with different elements of the prototype.
 Observing how some of the controls were in a hard-to-reach area, the design team immediately saw the value of changing these and other design elements.

 Today we have the ability to set up and interact with a VR-simulated prototype whenever we need to, and without leaving our office — and the cost is a fraction of what we spent to rent the VR facility just a few years ago.
 And the technology continues to grow more accessible.
 If you can figure out how to leverage it for product design, it can easily translate to faster turnaround and cheaper development costs.